 Asami is a true food and drink lover having spent her entire professional career in the restaurant industry.
 She is originally from Japan but lived in the United States for nearly 10 years.
 Asami has worked in multiple high end restaurants on the famed Las Vegas Strip.
 Her true passion in life is sharing her knowledge of both food and beverage with those around her .
 She has a special interest in sake through countless years of studying, which allows her to pair sake and food together much like a wine sommelier would pair food and wine together thus creating a memorable experience like no other.

-An undeclared foodie, Mario initially came to Japan to pursue his graduate studies after doing trade promotion for Japan in the DC area.
+Mario is a certified beer sommelier in Japan (a rare feat and a great honor) and he is an undeclared foodie, Mario initially came to Japan to pursue his graduate studies after doing trade promotion for Japan in the DC area.
 Now fluent in Japanese, curiosity and a passion for food and (craft) beer fuel his passion as a tour guide.
 He is looking forward to re-discovering Japan through the eyes of visitors, while sharing his unique perspective on the local food scene and culture.

 Jessica is Arigato Japan's Marketing, PR and Sales Manager.
 She was born in Paris and instantly fell in love when she visited Japan for the first time.
 For years, she’s been driven by a strong passion for the Japanese culture, language and food.
 Addicted to social media, she can’t eat without taking a picture and she’s currently on a quest to find the best tsukemen (noodles) in Tokyo.
 She is also a gaming enthusiast and was working as a Marketing Manager in a gaming company for more than 6 years.
 She quit almost everything last year to follow her dreams and come to live in Tokyo.
 In her spare time she likes to walk randomly to discover new restaurants and places.